 Each time you complete an application for credit this constitutes a ‘hard search’ on your report, and that’s what lenders will see.
-To avoid this, make use of the ‘soft search’ facilities some lenders offer, which let you know whether you’ll be accepted for credit without impacting your score.
+To avoid this, make use of the ‘soft search’ facilities some lenders offer, which let you know whether you’ll be accepted for credit without affecting your score.

 If you’ve been the victim of credit fraud, through the UK's Fraud Database CIFAS, this should show on your report for lenders to see.

 In the event that fraud has occurred, as if you’ve not been through enough already, this could negatively affect your credit score, so it’s important you keep a close eye on your report.